 Advancements in medical science have made it possible for pregnant mothers to have a pain free labor.

-An epidural is an injection of anaesthesia into the lower spine, reducing the pain and discomfort of labor and childbirth.
+An epidural is an injection of anesthesia into the lower spine, reducing the pain and discomfort of labor and childbirth.
 Used in both vaginal deliveries as well as C-sections, it is estimated that more than 50% of women in the U.S. choose an epidural for pain management.

 How Epidurals Work